shstefanov/orbits-timer/README.md

 	// or with more specific attributes
 	timer.transition({
-		start:    timestamp,           // When the transition is started
+		base:    timestamp,           // When the transition is started
 		duration: duration,            // Duration in milliseconds
 		timing_function: x => 1 / x    // Optional timing function that will modify value of phase
 	}, function(state, phase, cancel){